quervolvh/Game-Store/README.md

 - Pagination has already been implemented here so, it won't be necessary.
 - Addition of **productid** to benefits - list ( from backend / data-store ) to ensure each item is unique and can be referenced properly on the cart.

+## Best time to test
+- App is used best when giftCards data are available from the API. :)

 ## To Get Started Locally

 Run the development server: